General Anesthesia – Sunnyvale, CA

 In most cases, dentists who talk about offering “sleep dentistry,” are actually referring to oral conscious and intravenous sedation during which patients are highly relaxed but awake.
 These forms of sedation dentistry are beneficial for patients with dental anxiety, and those who need complex or multiple procedures.
 When it comes to caring for patients who need advanced surgical care or have health or pain management concerns that cannot be addressed with more conservative forms of sedation, Peninsula Center for Implantology offers general anesthesia, true sleep dentistry.
-Practices that offer general anesthesia often require patients to receive treatment in a hospital, but we have anesthesiologist, Dr. Philip Yen, provide general anesthesia in an environment patients are already comfortable with.
+Dental offices that offer general anesthesia often require patients to receive treatment in a hospital, but we have anesthesiologist, Dr. Philip Yen, provide general anesthesia in our Sunnyvale, CA specialty dental office, creating an environment that patients are already comfortable with.

 What is General Anesthesia?